Chacaroon/AutoDependencies/README.md

 - [x] Generate a partial service
 - [x] Generate constructor with injected services and save ones to the appropriate service members
 - [x] Generate an interface with public methods of a service
-- [x] Generate code with Incremental Generatort
+- [x] Generate code with Incremental Generator
 - [x] Create and publish nuget packages
 - [x] Cover generator with tests
 - [x] Generate method that registers all generated services to the `IServiceCollection`
+- [x] Support for a custom constructor in addition to the generated one
 - [ ] Add code analyzer with code fix
-- [ ] Cover analyzer with tests
 - [ ] Generate an interface for the service depending on a flag (i.e. supress interface generation)
-- [ ] Support for a custom constructor in addition to the generated one

 ## Installation